iurshina/chatgpt-artists-workshop/slides.md

 - I use ChatGPT to:
   - Write tech proposals & project descriptions
   - Motivation letters & outreach emails
+  - Remove errors and typos from any text or messages
   - Get feedback on my poetry (mostly to feel better)
-  - Remove errors and typos from any text

 ---